raoofrachidi/Glassroom.v1/README.md

 ## Use

-1. Place your CSV files and the config.json file in the same directory as the script.
+1. Place your CSV, config.json and JSON key files in the same directory as the Python script.
 2. Run the :
 ```
 python main.py